rattanoutdoorfurniture/rattan-outdoor-furniture/README.md

 * Style Credit Card input section to mimic the layout on a credit card.
 (Worry about this when we settle on the payment processor.)
 * Accounts / Login / Automatic account creation for guest checkout (already generates a temporary password.)
 * Work on the PayPal credentials.
 (This is bouncing back with an API error).
+* Work on form validation in the checkout.
+This should not try to validate fields that the user has not yet tried to enter data into.
+* User must select a color option if available, or we need to make this default to the first color, but I would like to alert them that they need to choose.

 * [DONE]     Figure out how we want to handle orders that do not have any available color options (this may be playing a part in why the add-to-cart is broken.)
 * [DONE]     Color swatches on Product page. for now just assign a name for each fake color, and pass that along.